blakedietz/blakedietz.me/content/posts/two-questions/index.md

 I found one good reason to ask everyone two questions on their birthday, and it's completely selfish.
 I figured I would try to distill or extract the most valuable things that a person has learned within the last year, for my own benefit of course.
 I mean, imagine if you could distill the knowledge of all of your close friends and family into a guide for yourself.
 Imagine all the concepts and learnings that you could apply to your own life.
-Wouldn't you do the same?
-Well I've found myself asking friends, family and strangers two questions on their birthday.
+Well, I've found myself asking friends, family and strangers two questions on their birthday.

-So here they are, the two questions I ask at every birthday:

-> What's your favorite memory from the last year?
+> What's your favorite memory from last year?

 > What's the most important thing that you learned in the last year?